waltonjones/purple_paper_authorea/figures/FigS4/caption.md

-**Figure S4.
+**Figure S4, related to Figure 5.
 NPF neuron-specific knock-down of enzymes known to require BH4 does not affect feeding.**

 (A and B) Nitric oxide synthase (A, n=30; B, n=27--35).
 (C and D) Tryptophan hydroxylase (C, n=28; D, n=30).